Sedum acre L.

 Goldmoss Stonecrop, Mossy Stonecrop, Biting Stonecrop, Stonecrop, Goldmoss Sedum, Wall Pepper, Wall Grass

 Sedum acre is a tufted or mat-forming succulent that grows up to 5 inches (12.5 cm) tall.
 Much of the year, the stems are short, semi prostrate, and densely clad in leaves.
-The stems lengthen and are erect, somewhat limp, and often pinkish-brown, with the leaves further apart at the flowering time.
-Leaves are fleshy, green, sometimes tinged with red, and shortly cylindrical with a rounded tip.
+They are erect, somewhat limp, and often pinkish-brown, with the leaves further apart at the flowering time.
+The leaves are fleshy, green, sometimes tinged with red, and shortly cylindrical with a rounded tip.
 Flowers are star-shaped and bright yellow.

 How to Grow and Care